mintlify/writer/README.md

 ### 🚨 Disclaimer

 We never store your code, but your code does leave your machine.
-If this is a concern to you, then please set up [a call](https://savvycal.com/mintlify/enterprise-help) with us to discuss how you can locally host.
+You can learn more about our [security policies](https://www.mintlify.com/security) or set up [a call](https://savvycal.com/mintlify/enterprise-help) with us to discuss how you can locally host.

 ---